 - 1. If a person or organization wants to put on midweek shows, these shows are defined as midweek, evening shows that do not include halter classes.
-Proper show attire under the ISHSA rule book is waived for these shows only, however, no tube tops or shorts are allowed.
-Boots or shoes with a heel and proper tack (as defined by ISHSA rules) are required. - 2.
+Proper show attire under the ISHSA rule book is waived for these shows only.
+Proper tack (as defined by ISHSA rules) is required. - 2.
 For the midweek shows, judges are credited with judging half a show.
-Exhibitors are granted ISHSA full points.
+Exhibitors are granted ISHSA full points. - 3.
+For midweek shows and other shows that have requested and been granted a show clothes optional waiver, anyone who enters the show arena will be required to wear either a long or short sleeved shirt, pants (or dress/skirt where appropriate), and closed toed shoes.